botpress/documentation-v12/docs/conversation-studio/tutorials/listening-files-changes.md

 -----------------

 You may find yourself writing custom logic when a Botpress file has changed.
-For example, you could listen for changes to the QnA files to automatically launch a translation worker to translate the QnA to multiple languages.
+For example, you could listen for changes to the Q&A files to automatically launch a translation worker.

 The Botpress File System (Ghost) exposes a way to listen for file changes for that purpose.
-In this example, we will watch for NLU changes inside any bot.
+In this example, you will watch for NLU changes inside any bot.

-### Example

-Let's create a Hook inside the `<data_dir>/global/hooks/after_bot_mount` called `listen_nlu.js` and put the following code inside it:
+Let's create a hook inside the `<data_dir>/global/hooks/after_bot_mount` called `listen_nlu.js` and put the following code inside it:

 ```js
 const listener = bp.ghost.forBot(botId).onFileChanged(file => {